LiaaQ/blender-spiral-stairs-generator/Documentation.md

-# 3D: F: Object Generation (10p) – Spiral Staircase
+# Object Generation – Spiral Staircase

 This plugin serves as a simple generator for spiral staircases.